morrolinux/mpradio/README.md

 # Known issues
 - The first bluetooth connection after boot is known to fail after few seconds.
 All subsequent connections will work just fine.
+- Due to a design flaw in BCM43438 WIFI/BT chipset, you might need to disable WiFi if you experience BT audio stuttering on Pi Zero W and Pi 3: https://github.com/raspberrypi/linux/issues/1402

 # installation
 ` git clone https://github.com/morrolinux/mpradio.git mpradio-master `